ga4gh/quality-control-wgs/metrics_definitions/metrics_definitions.md

 - **ID:** count_deletions
 - **Description:** The number of variant type indels only deletions in [VCF](#VCF-Format), only in [autosomal regions](#Autosomes-non-gap-regions) [high quality variants](#High quality variants).
-- **Implementation details:** In the NPM-sample-QC reference implementation, calculate the number of variant type indels only deletions in VCF, only in [autosomal regions](#Autosomes-non-gap-regions), PASS [FILTER](#PASS-FILTER) by [bcftools view](#Samtools-view), (`bcftools view -H -v indels -f PASS....DEL`).
+- **Implementation details:** In the NPM-sample-QC reference implementation, calculate the number of variant type indels only deletions in VCF, only in [autosomal regions](#Autosomes-non-gap-regions), [high quality variants](#High quality variants) by [bcftools view](#Samtools-view), (`bcftools view -H -v indels -f PASS....DEL`).
 Deletions are only considered in this metric short, less than 50bp, deletion as commonly identified by most short reads variant callers.
-Structural variations which include deletions larger than 50bp and which are typically identified using dedicated SV callers are not considered
+Structural variations which include deletions larger than 50bp and which are typically identified using dedicated SV callers are not considered.
 - **Functionally equivalent implementations:** NA
   - [Candidate]